 It’s a dazzlingly rich world where The Society Chronicles stirs up fun, mayhem and mystery.
 Like many people who grow up witnessing the spectacle of how the rich and infamous live, Jake Gaines wanted to be that, too.
 He should have been careful what he wished for when he met his best society gal pal Sabrina Goodfriend and her family back in college.

-Now as the editor of the luxurious lifestyle magazine, Dazzle, Jake Gaines navigates the choppy high society waters of his readers, frenemies and the social elite’s universe, all along Sabrina's side.
+Now as the editor of the luxurious lifestyle magazine and digital platform, Dazzle, Jake Gaines navigates the choppy high society waters of his readers, frenemies and the social elite’s universe, all along Sabrina's side.

 [Book illustration by Jonathan Santagata]